-If you're looking to go from couch to 5K this summer, wearable tech and smartphone apps can help you get started with your running.
+A new year and a new you.
+If you're looking to go from couch to 5K this year, wearable tech and smartphone apps can help you get started with your running.

 While the running bit is still down to you (sorry about that), keeping track of your runs with one of the best running watches is a great way to visualise your improvement, help you follow a sensible training plan, and for many, get more satisfaction from improvement.